pixl8/preside-ext-xml-sitemap/README.md

-# PresideCMS Extension: XML Sitemap Extension
+# Preside Extension: XML Sitemap Extension

-This is an extension for PresideCMS that will create `sitemap.xml` for all active pages
+An extension for Preside that will create `sitemap.xml` for all active pages.

 ## Installation